bookofproofs/bookofproofs.github.io/_sources/branches/logic/good-practices-for-writing-mathematical-proofs.md

 Many proofs can be written by following some standard guidelines or good practices to write a proof.

-bookofproofs.org will automatically suggest you the right proof template when you select a proof type, before posting a proof.

 ### Basic Template for Proofs

 1. Set the context of the proof.